sipahtsanan/API-Automation-by-using-robot-framework/README.md

 My project has been structured to 3 different parts.
  - Keywords
- - Resource
+ - Resources
- - Test case
+ - Test cases

 You can run it on any tools such as Pycharm, Visual Studio Code or others.
 However, you have to install these things first: